 Tinnitus: Causes and Treatments

 Tinnitus is the term used to describe the perception of sound, which is not present externally.
-It is commonly heard, as ringing, hissing, buzzing or clicking and can be a single sound or a number of different sounds.
+It is commonly heard as a ringing, hissing, buzzing or clicking and can be a single sound or a number of different sounds.

 Some common tinnitus triggers are: